Information on this page is not current law. It details new laws that commence on 1 July 2021 under the amended Environment Protection Act 2017.

-The Environment Protection Amendment Act 2018 (the Act) places strong emphasis on justice.
+The amended Environment Protection Act 2017 (the Act) places strong emphasis on justice.
 The new Act increases maximum penalties for serious offences and distinguishes between corporate entities and individuals.

 Penalties for body corporates are now much higher, with an upper level of $1.6m to $3.2m.
 Individuals who commit aggravated offences can get a jail term of up to five years.